BillmanH/personalstack/notebooks/workadjacent/parnters_and_vendors.md

 Vendors solve every kind of data infrastructure problem in existence (or at least offer to).

 ## Vendor Archetypes
+You start to see some patterns after you've seen your hundredth vendor platform solution.

 ### The End-to-End Solution
 Some vendors see themselves as the beginning and the end of data transformation.
 They are unaware of other systems or believe that there shouldn't be any other platforms than the one they are offering.